Remember when the world

 of that kaleidoscopic fall?
 How brilliantly

-you played the glockenspiel & winked
+you played the glockenspiel &

-at the scherzando& phooey!
+at the scherzando—& phooey!
 How

-would you ever take a shine to me?
+would you ever take a shine to

-The me reflected everywhere,
+The “me” reflected

-from the Studebakers buff chrome bumpers
+from the Studebaker’s buff chrome bumpers

-to the once popular stovepipe hats,
+to the once popular stovepipe

-back then fashioned from silver & tin.
+back then fashioned from silver

-Against the glint of history, you stand apart,
+Against the glint of history, you

 your face inside the coin jar ever